-How do I get prepared for a doctor’s visit?
+How do I prepare for a doctor’s visit?

 – Take your medicines.
 This may seem like a given, but I see many patients who come for a follow-up appointment after I prescribed them a new medication who tell me they never picked it up.
 Sometimes the cost is prohibitive, sometimes there was a family emergency, or the side effects got so bad you stopped taking the drug – if you decide not to take your medications, give me a call and let me know before your follow-up appointment.
 I might be able to prescribe a less expensive alternative or address side effects with you.